 - Electronic devices

 - Colognes, perfumes, body sprays, scented personal care items.
-Southlake is a scent-sensitive environment and wearing scented products is prohibited
+Southlake is a scent-reduced environment.
+Please refrain from wearing/using scented products (ie. colognes, perfumes).

 Although the Hospital has many security features in place, do not leave cash or any valuable articles at your bedside.
 The Hospital cannot be responsible for personal belongings and cash which may go missing from your bedside.